 Production note: Despite this philosophical undercurrent, the project began with an attempt to turn a particular Yamato motif on its head.
 Rather than starting the ship out as an underdog, hopelessly outmatched by a high-tech enemy, Nishizaki wanted to try the opposite; power it up to an unprecedented degree and make it capable of accomplishing practically anything.
 One example is the 400,000-plus light year voyage to the Dark Nebula, well over twice the distance to Iscandar but little more than an arbitrary number in the end.

 This “powerup” to the ship was reflected in its outward depiction, which was super-sized in many scenes to make the point.
 On more than one occasion, we look in on the main bridge from outside and see the crew as tiny specks inside a room the size of a sports arena.
 This doesn’t come close to matching the interior proportions, but that’s not the point.
 This Yamato–and more to the point this Yamato movie–are symbolically larger than life.

 Concurrent with the production of Be Forever, the third TV series (Yamato III, naturally) was in development and went on the air just over two months after the movie opened.
 It picked up on all these threads and plunged forward into another mission.
-We’ll begin to examine that episode by episode starting with our next update.
+Visit the Series 3 section of Cosmo DNA for episode-by-episode commentaries.